ibbaa/phonelog/README.md

 ### AndroidSystemLogger

-`AndroidSystemLogger` delegates to `android.util.Log` 1:1. `AndroidSystemLogger` only works for Android.
+`AndroidSystemLogger` delegates to `android.util.Log` 1:1.
+It only works for Android.
 No constructor parameter is necessary, but some are available:

 - <i>maxLevel</i>: the max log level.
 Messages finer than this are not logged.
 Default is ERROR.
 - <i>delegateLog</i>: an implementation of `net.ibbaa.phonelog.ILogger`.
 Log messages are forwarded to the delegate but are also processed by the logger.